 Once set up in the app, that's it - to find your devices you can open the app and hit what you're looking for, the alarm on that Tile will sound (if connected to your phone) and you'll be able to locate that item.
 Yes, you'll need to keep Bluetooth on your phone turned on.

 We mentioned that each Tile has a button on it.
 You not only use this to get started with the setup, but it can, in return, be used to find your phone.
 Press the button twice and an alarm will sound from your phone - a nice quid pro quo.
+Tile says this is the most common feature used - it seems people misplace their phone a lot!

 What happens when your Tile isn't in range?